 Day Three:

 You can enjoy a guided nature walk with breathtaking views of the town and farms along the Koppie behind Prince Albert with Sue Dean from Renu-Karoo Veld Restoration www.renu-karoo.co.za.
-Ending at the Lazy Lizard for a delicious refreshment and homemade cake selection.
+Ending at the Lazy Lizard for breakfast or a delicious refreshment and homemade cake selection.

 Sue Dean is a Karoo Specialist and focuses on ecological consulting, veld rehabilitation, game introduction and impact assessment